Enjoying our puzzle hints?

 Blue group: APPARATUS-BASED EXERCISE CLASSES

-these are all types of exercise classes that use specific apparatus or equipment, such as bars or bikes
+these are all exercise classes that use specific apparatus or equipment to provide a workout

 Purple group: FEATURING BIRDS

-these are all things that feature birds, including objects, symbols, and devices
+these are all things that feature birds, whether it's a physical object or a symbol

 Red herrings and trap words explained